Seekatar/seekatar.github.io/_posts/2024-08-11-deploy-template-repository.md

 {% endraw %}
 ```

-In the original deploy pipeline we used a template to pull in variables in our repo.
+In the original deploy pipeline, we used a template to pull in variables in our repo.
 To be able to do the same thing in the template I use the `@self` suffix, which tells AzDO that instead of loading the template from this repository, load it from the caller's repository.
 Of course, the caller *must* have a file that matches that path, or the pipeline will fail to start.
 This is where breaking up the templates could be useful.
 If an app wanted to get variables differently, it could and still use the job template.

 ### Calling the Deploy Template